MalDev Myths

 • Sandbox bypass with file bloating: Good

-The first three techniques are obsolete and most likely not needed, and only increase detection rate.
-The last four technique are good and useful, and doing the actual bypass work.
+The first three techniques are obsolete and most likely not needed, and only increase the detection rate.
+The last four techniques are good and useful and do the actual bypass work.

 Hunter